-- 4 credits of English (English 9, English 10, English 11, and English 12) - 4 credits of Mathematics (Algebra I, Algebra II, Geometry, and 1 math or math-related course to be completed in senior year) - 3 credits of Science (Pre-Chemistry/Pre-Physics, Biology I, and one other additional Science elective. - 3 credits of Social Studies (.5 Civics, .5 Economics, US History and Geography, World History and Geography) - 1 credit of Visual Performing and Applied Arts - 2 credits of World Language - A student may fulfill 1 credit of a world language by completing a department approved formal career and technical education program or by completing a visual or performing arts credit in addition to the VPA requirements. - .5 credit of Physical Education - .5 credit of Health Education - All high school students must also participate in an online course or learning experience (can be one of the above-listed, required credits; earned in grades 9-12 or through an equivalent learning experience K-12). - Take the Michigan Merit Examinations (MME) as established by the MDE and/or state law.
+- 4 credits of English (English 9, English 10, English 11, and English 12) - 4 credits of Mathematics (Algebra I, Algebra II, Geometry, and 1 math or math-related course to be completed in senior year) - Three credits of Science (Pre-Chemistry/Pre-Physics, Biology I, and 1 other additional Science elective.

+- Beginning with the Class of 2025 Biology I, Chemistry, Physics - 3 credits of Social Studies (.5 Civics, .5 Economics, US History and Geography, World History and Geography) - 1 credit of Visual Performing and Applied Arts - 2 credits of World Language - A student may fulfill one credit of a world language by completing a department approved formal career and technical education program or by completing a visual or performing arts credit in addition to the VPA requirements. - .5 credit of Physical Education - .5 credit of Health Education - All high school students must also participate in an online course or learning experience (can be one of the above-listed, required credits; earned in grades 9-12 or through an equivalent learning experience K-12). - Take the Michigan Merit Examinations (MME) as established by the MDE and/or state law.